francot77/IoTApp/README.md

-# Welcome to your IoT Control 👋
+# Welcome to IoT Control 👋

 This is an internet of things controller maked by FMTDevs.
 Was builded in Expo React Native